TanviGadage/Netflix-Data-Analysis/README.md

 # Objectives of the Project :

 • To understand what content is available in different countries.
-• No of movies/shows released based on the year.
+•  of movies/shows released based on the year.
 • The most rated content based on the genre.
 • Network analysis of actors/directors.
 • Is Netflix has increasingly focusing on TV shows rather than movies in recent years.